-Judicial Council Note, 1983: The last sentence of sub (1), providing an appeal deadline of 30 days after entry of order, is repealed for greater uniformity.
-An appeal must be initiated within the time specified in s 808.04 (1), stats [Bill 151-S]
+Judicial Council Note, 1983: The last sentence of sub.
+(1), providing an appeal deadline of 30 days after entry of order, is repealed for greater uniformity.
+An armust be initiated within the time specified in s.
+808.04 (1), stats.
+[Bill 151-S]

 The 30-day limitation does not apply to claims for taxes asserted by the government.
-Section 274.01 controls as to such claims United States v Burczyk, 54 W (2d) 67, 194 NW (2d) 608.
+Section 274.01 controls as to such claims.
+United States v.
+Burczyk, 54 Wis.
+2d 67, 194 N.W.2d 608.

-While under this section a secured creditor may become a party by general appearance or by filing a claim for a deficiency on his secured claim and thus be allowed to participate, he cannot have his security taken away from him without his consent, and the court adjudicating the ch 128 proceeding can do no more than value the security for the purpose of allowing the unsecured part of the claim Wis Brick and Block Corp v Vogel, 54 W (2d) 321, 195 NW (2d) 664
+While under this section a secured creditor may become a party by general appearance or by filing a claim for a deficiency on his secured claim and thus be allowed to participate, he cannot have his security taken away from him without his consent, and the court adjudicating the ch.
+128 proceeding can do no more than value the security for the purpose of allowing the unsecured part of the claim.
+Wis.
+Brick and Block Corp. v.
+Vogel, 54 Wis.
+2d 321, 195 N.W.2d 664.

 Trial court erred in subordinating shareholder's claim on grounds that shareholder's advance to corporation was capital contribution rather than debt where court failed to evaluate sufficiency of corporation's stated capital and relied entirely on corporation's inability to obtain commercial financing.
 Gelatt v.
-DeDakis, 77 W (2d) 578, 254 NW (2d) 171.
+DeDakis, 77 Wis.
+2d 578, 254 N.W.2d 171.

 - 128.16 Discovery.
-(1) The court may compel the debtor to discover any property alleged to belong or to have belonged to him or her, the disposition thereof and the consideration and all the circumstances of the disposition.
-Every officer, agent or stockholder of a corporation, manager or member of a limited liability company and every person to whom it shall be alleged that any transfer of property has been made, or in whose possession or control the same is alleged to be, may be compelled to testify in relation thereto and to the transfer or possession of the property; but the witness shall not be liable to criminal prosecution or proceeding for or on account of his or her testimony. - (2) The immunity provided under sub.
+(1) The court may compel the debtor to discover any property alleged to belong or to have belonged to him or her, the disposition of the property and the consideration and all the circumstances of the disposition.
+Every officer, agent or stockholder of a corporation, every manager or member of a limited liability company and every person to whom it shall be alleged that any transfer of property has been made, or in whose possession or control the property is alleged to be, may be compelled to testify in relation to the property and to the transfer or possession of the property; but the witness shall not be liable to criminal prosecution or proceeding for or on account of his or her testimony. - (2) The immunity provided under sub.
 (1) is subject to the restrictions under s.
-972 085.
+972.085.